Layers in Photoshop

-Layers are literally as important as the invention of sliced bread.
+Layers in Photoshop are literally as important as the invention of sliced bread.
 To get a better understanding, we’ll first explain what happens in the typical photo editing program.
-Digital Photographs or Canvases are simply made up of dot’s or pixels Adobe Photoshop CS4 does a great job of illustrating this as they display pixels in rows and columns.
+Digital Photographs or Canvases are simply made up of dot’s or pixels Adobe Photoshop does a great job of illustrating this as they display pixels in rows and columns.

 Back in the day the canvas would be directly edited which made changes more permanent.

-Advantages of Working with Photoshop Layers
+Advantages of Working with Layers in Photoshop

 To work with layers you simply need to open the Layers Palate found in the Windows menu.
 Adding a new layer is as simple as clicking on the icon that looks like a new page.
 The layers are listed with the top of the list being the top of the canvas.
 You can change each layer and mix them as you wish by changing the opacity and the method of combining them, the defaults being 100% and Normal respectively.
-If you decide you don’t like the edits made to the canvas you can simple delete the layer that you made the edits to.
-There are various adjustment layers that can be applied to the canvas and easily removed if you decide they don’t help your photographs.
-Photoshop layers can be turned on and of by clicking on the eye icon.

 Organizing Photoshop Layers